-Germany is the second largest source country of European students after the UK, with approximately 4,100 German students enrolled to study in Australia in 2013.
-Increased opportunities in the postgraduate education sector can be expected as Germany undertakes reforms in its tertiary education sector.
-Postgraduate studies provide institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.
+Germany is the third-largest source country of European students after Italy and the UK, with 4,732 German students studying in Australia in 2015.
+Postgraduate studies provide Australian institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.

 Bilateral economic and trade relationship

-In 2012 German investment in Australia totaled $18.5 billion, $13.6 billion of which was foreign direct investment (FDI).
-Australia’s investment in Germany in the same period was valued at A$48.9 billion.
-Germany is one of the top 10 of sources of FDI into Australia according to ABS data over the last 10 years.
-Australia has attracted over 700 German-owned businesses, including 480 German subsidiary companies employing more than 100,000 people across automotive and advanced manufacturing (Bosch, Hella, Continental, ZF, Fuchs, Carl Zeiss), ICT (SAP Research, Software AG, Siemens, IMC), pharmaceuticals/chemicals (Boehringer Ingelheim, Bayer, BASF, Evonik, Fresenius Medical Care), logistics and transport (DBSchenker, , DHL), clean technologies (Remondis) and banking/insurance (Deutsche Bank, Munich RE, Commerzbank, Allianz) and clean energy (SMA, Schueco, Degerenergie).
+Some of the largest German employers in Australia are Allianz, Hanson Australia (Heidelberger Zement), BOC (Linde), Siemens, Bosch, DB Schenker and Deutsche Bank.
+Other German companies have a presence across a number of industries in Australia, including automotive and advanced manufacturing (Bosch, Hella, Continental, ZF, Fuchs, Carl Zeiss), ICT (SAP Research, Software AG, IMC), pharmaceuticals/chemicals (Boehringer Ingelheim, Bayer, BASF, Evonik, Fresenius Medical Care), logistics and transport (DBSchenker, DHL), clean technologies (Remondis) and banking/insurance (Munich RE, Commerzbank, Allianz) and clean energy (SMA, Schueco, Degerenergie).